trapexit/mergerfs/README.md

 # TOOLING

+Find extra tooling to help with managing `mergerfs` at: https://github.com/trapexit/mergerfs-tools

-* /usr/sbin/fsck.mergerfs: Provides permissions and ownership auditing and the ability to fix them.
+* fsck.mergerfs: Provides permissions and ownership auditing and the ability to fix them

 # TIPS / NOTES